AmpersandTarski/documentation/tutorial/what-is-an-information-system.md

 After finishing your assignment, you have learned:

 * to recognize details in the source code of your information system and relate them to the operational system that you have been playing with;
-* that a rule of the business, such as "A student who registers for a trip must have passed all subjects that are required for that trip." can be formalized in Ampersand.
+* that a rule of the business, such as "A student can only enroll for a module that is in the course the student takes" can be formalized in Ampersand.
 * that such a business rule can be used to constrain data in a database.

 ## Want to learn more?